gchq/sleeper/docs/usage/properties/table/data_definition.md

-## DATA DEFINITION
+## Data Definition

-Below is a table containing all the details for the property group: Data Definition
+The following table properties relate to the definition of data inside a table.

 | Property Name                     | Description                                                                                                                                                                                                                                                                                                                                                                                         | Default Value | Run CdkDeploy When Changed |
 |-----------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|----------------------------|